Skip to content

 What changes with background agents and subagents?

 Volume and attention.
-A foreground agent run happens while you watch; background agents (and the subagents Cursor added in 2026) work while you do something else, which is the point - and which removes the incidental review that watching provided.
+A foreground agent run happens while you watch; background agents (and the subagents Cursor added in 2026) work while you do something else, which is the point.
+And which removes the incidental review that watching provided.
 The more work moves off-screen, the more the write-task-first, verify-after pattern carries: it replaces attention you no longer pay with checks that run regardless.

 How do teams use Cursor safely without extra tooling?

-Five habits carry far: write the task down with boundaries before agent runs instead of prompting from memory; keep runs small enough that the diff is reviewable; use checkpoints and the diff view deliberately rather than accept-all; keep tests the agent did not write in the loop; and never let anything auto-merge to shared branches.
+Five habits carry far: write the task down with boundaries before agent runs instead of prompting from memory; keep runs small enough that the diff is reviewable.
+Use checkpoints and the diff view deliberately rather than accept-all; keep tests the agent did not write in the loop; and never let anything auto-merge to shared branches.
 A verification layer systematizes these habits - it does not replace them.

 Does verification slow Cursor down?

 The run itself is untouched - structure is added before it (a written task, minutes) and checking after it (largely automated).
-What teams actually report losing is the rework loop: changes that did the wrong thing correctly used to surface in review or production; with a spec comparison they surface immediately, while the context to fix them is still loaded.
+What teams actually report losing is the rework loop: changes that did the wrong thing correctly used to surface in review or production.
+With a spec comparison they surface immediately, while the context to fix them is still loaded.

 Keep reading